IBMResearch/loopback-ibmresearch-mixin/README.md

 * `ttl`: Time to live of the cache in miliseconds (Default 30000).
 * `reloadAfterReturn`: After return from cache (the DB method will be fired and reload cache.
 Default: `true`).
+* `invalidateCacheAfterSave`: If true, the cache will be invalidated after save any instance of the model.
 * `methods`: Array of remote methods that will be cached too.

 ### model-config.json